 Advanced Systems Engineering M.Eng.

-The UTC Institute for Advanced Systems Engineering has created a program to train the engineer of the next decade, one who is not constrained by disciplines, and that can bridge the gap between theory and application in the field of cyberphysical systems (C.P.S.) engineering.
-Students achieve a depth of knowledge in systems engineering practices and methods to be able to work as a systems engineer and provide leadership and expertise on the development of their company’s systems engineering processes, functions, and methods.
-The program teaches requirements development and analysis, systems architecting, model-based system engineering methods, physics-based modeling and analysis, machine learning, data science, decision-making, optimization, verification and validation of engineered systems.
+The Institute for Advanced Systems Engineering has created a program to train the engineer of the next decade, one who is not constrained by disciplines, and that can bridge the gap between theory and application in the field of cyberphysical systems (C.P.S.) engineering.
+Students achieve a depth of knowledge in systems engineering practices and methods to work as a systems engineer and to provide leadership and expertise on the development of their company’s systems engineering processes, functions, and methods.
+The program teaches requirements development and analysis, systems architecting, model-based system engineering methods, physics-based modeling and analysis, machine learning, data science, decision-making, optimization, and verification and validation of engineered systems.
 Advanced Systems Engineering Requirements: Required core courses are ENGR 5311, 5312, 5314, and 5315.
 One introductory course must be selected from SE 5000 or 5001.
 One modeling course must be selected from SE 5001, 5101, or 5201.
 Two concentration courses must be selected from SE 5102, 5202, 5302, 5402, 5702 or 5095.
 With prior approval of the major advisor, students may substitute other courses to meet the concentration course requirement.
 Two electives are required for the remaining required credits, which can be chosen from any engineering discipline.
 Total requirements are four core engineering courses, and six additional systems engineering courses (30 credits).
 With prior approval of the major advisor, students in designated programs can meet up to nine credits of these requirements through coursework at other approved institutions.

 Biomedical Engineering M.Eng.